clouditor/cloud-property-graph/ppg-testing-library/Policy-Non-Compliance/NC5-disproportionate-storage-wo-processing/Python/README.md

-# Test Case Description: NC1 Disproportionate Storage -- Python (field-sensitive)
+# Test Case Description: NC1 Disproportionate Storage -- Python
-- Threat description: A message including personal data is sent from client to server where it is stored and retrieved, but not processed afterwards.
+- Threat description: A (pseudo-)identifier is sent from client to server where it is stored and retrieved, but not processed afterwards.
 - Expected test outcome:
   1. The taint is detected
   2. The data flow of the tainted datum to the server's database is detected